- Virtual Education

 Membership & Event Attendance Policies (In-Person and Virtual Events)

-All conference activities (including educational sessions, meal functions, exhibit hall, etc.) are exclusively reserved for conference attendees.
-Non-registered guests (including children, family members, colleagues, etc.) are not allowed in the conference areas.
+Event registrations cannot be shared, and are non-transferable without prior written authorization from SCIP.
+All event activities (including educational sessions, meal functions, exhibit hall, virtual programming etc.) are exclusively reserved for registrants.
+At in-person events, non-registered guests (including children, family members, colleagues, etc.) are not allowed in the conference areas.
 Badges provided at registration are required for entrance into all functions and will be strictly enforced.
+Virtual registrations login credentials, content, and other IP cannot be shared with non-registrants.

 SCIP has a spouse/guest fee for attendance at SCIP meetings by those not eligible for SCIP membership.
 This is a restricted fee intended for family members.
 Any spouse/guest who is interested in networking with other spouses/guests as well as friends in SCIP may pay a fee to cover the costs of food and beverage and attendance at the evening events.
 This $150 fee includes the Opening Reception and Tuesday Evening Event, but does not include attendance to conference sessions, meal functions (outside of receptions) and conference materials.
 ANYONE CONSULTING WITH, OR EMPLOYED BY, AN ORGANIZATION ELIGIBLE FOR MEMBERSHIP IN SCIP IS NOT ELIGIBLE FOR THIS FEE.